 This Thursday, the 23rd of November, 2017, we celebrate Thanksgiving.
 We'll spend time with our families.
 We'll laugh.
 Maybe cry.
 Almost certainly, someone will get mad over something, but that slight will eventually be forgiven.
 Over the big meal, we'll give thanks...some more formally than others...but I think most of us do it nonetheless.
 We'll remember those who helped us when help was needed.

 It's also a mixture that causes us to believe that the doing of something is more important than talking about it.
 I know you've heard the phrase "Talk is cheap."
-What you might not know is that it's a phrase that appears to be uniquely American.
+What you might not know is the phrase appears to be uniquely American.
 We believe in actions over words.
-And at this time of Thanksgiving...and the Christmas season generally...that's important.
+At this time of Thanksgiving - and the Christmas season, generally - I believe that's important.

 Have you ever looked at the data on Americans vs the rest of the world when it comes to actually and meaningfully giving thanks?
 In helping others?
 In paying things forward?
 Let me share a few numbers with you: